 One of the best things about invoice factoring is its flexibility.
 A company can factor specific invoices which match their working capital needs in terms of both dollars and timing.
 For example, if you need money to cover three weeks of expenses, you can pick an invoice to factor which gives you the cash to cover your next three weeks’ worth of business expenses.

-Factoring is fast.
-In many cases, you can get approved for factoring and have your money in about 3-4 business days.
-Some factors, like Fundbox and BlueVine, are even faster since they’ve made the entire application and approval process electronic.
+Factoring can be fast.
+In many cases, you can get approved for factoring and have your money in about 3-4 business days, especially if you have a preexisting relationship with both the factor and your client.
+Some invoice financing companies, like Fundbox, are even faster since they’ve made the entire application and approval process electronic.
 With more traditional factors you can expect more paperwork, which slows things down.

 Another aspect of invoice factoring that can be a huge benefit to small business owners is that you’re relying on your customer’s creditworthiness, not your own.
 So if your business has incurred some credit card debt during a slow season (and saw your credit score decline as a result) but is billing on a big contract now, invoice factoring is a way to avoid the usual credit requirements for more traditional loans.